Fabula de Esopo

-Plu kargux denli multi bebohay plu alo hewan, ki ete no jixi cel ke loka idi.
+Plu kargux denmo multi bebohay plu alo hewan, ki ete no jixi cel keloka na idi.
 Fori xaki ete oko un solo hewan nerecu cel ete, ete awpawbu.
-Ban dina, ete oko yexen umalar kute daypawbu fe jowey, ji fe real paniko moy kargux awvelosicu cel nere hosu.
-Ete kararpul na garku fe tayday fe na jiwa in denmo fobipul dujotay.
-Mas fe preciso momento kuto ete nerecu cel byen de hosu, kroalar, kute fobigido fe turno fal nerecu de kargux, awvelosicu, ji tyao cel in sui.
-“Satiya,” un of kargux loga, “imisu halular no denmo buru kumo to kwasi: moywatu hay bante in maxmo buru halular kom yu.”
+Ban dina, ete oko yexen umalar kute daypawbu fe jowey, ji fe real paniko moy kargux awvelosicu cel nere hosu, kararpul na garaku fe tayday fe na jiwa in denmo fobipul dujotay.
+Mas preciso momento kuwatu ete nerecu cel byen de hosu, kroalar, kute fobigido fe turno fal nerecu de kargux, awvelosicu ji tyao cel in sui.
+“Satiya,” un te of kargux loga, “imisu halular no denmo buru kumo to kwasi: moywatu hay bante in maxmo buru halular kom yu.”

 The Hares and the Frogs